New Athos: History

-The excavations at the Anakopia Fortress which is located at the edge of the town showed that it functioned in the 5–12 centuries CE, though some archeologists date the construction of the defences to 7th century.
+The excavations at the Anakopia Fortress which is located at the edge of the town showed that it functioned in the 5–12 centuries AD, though some archeologists date the construction of the defences to 7th century.
 Anakopia is associated with the fortress of Tracheia mentioned by Prokopius.
 Anakopia was the capital of the Abkhazian princedom in the orbit of the Byzantine Empire and then of the Abkhazian Kingdom after the archon Leon II declared himself a king in the late 8th century.
 Later, the capital was moved to Kutaisi.

 Anakopia was ceded to Byzantine Empire by Demetre in 1033 but was retaken by Georgians in 1072 among the other territories Georgia gained as a result of the Empire's defeat at Manzikert at the hands of Seljuks.

 According to a tradition Simon the Zealot died in Abkhazia having come there on a missionary trip and was buried in Nicopsis.
 His remains were transferred to Anakopia in the 14–15 centuries.